Equivariant critical point theory and bifurcation of $3d$ gravity-capillary Stokes waves: Introduction

 Variational bifurcation theory with symmetry originated in the seminal works of Weinstein \cite{We2}, Moser \cite{Mo}, Fadell-Rabinowitz \cite{FR}, and Fadell-Husseini \cite{Fadell:1988aa} with main applications to the multiplicity of periodic orbits of finite dimensional Hamiltonian systems.
 Later Floer-Zehnder \cite{Floer:1988aa} reinterpreted Fadell-Rabinowitz's work in the context of Conley theory and Bartsch \cite{Bart1} generalized \cite{We2,Mo} under weaker assumptions.
 Most of these works deal with $S^1$ symmetries.
 More general group actions were also considered by Bartsch and Bartsch-Clapp \cite{Bartsch:1990aa}.
 In the present work, we encounter the natural actions of 2-tori $ \T^2_\Gamma $, and semidirect products $ \T^2_\Gamma \rtimes \Z_2 $.

-We expect these ideas and techniques may lead to many other important bifurcation results in Hamiltonian PDEs.
+We expect these robust ideas and techniques may lead to many other important bifurcation results in Hamiltonian PDEs.
 For this reason, Part \ref{part:equivariant_critical_point_theory} provides a rigorous and self-contained presentation of equivariant critical point theory in metric spaces.
-The L\"usternik-Schinerlman arguments are somehow originally introduced via the annihilator of the local cohomology.
+Unlike in the ordinary non-equivariant setting, here the arguments à la L\"usternik-Schinerlmann crucially employ the annihilator of the equivariant local cohomology.
 We now rigorously present the results.